Everyone needs exercise motivation tips from time to time to maintain the consistency necessary to achieve their fitness goals.

 Studies have shown that exercisers are more committed to their fitness routines when they gain some form of immediate gratification.
 For instance, you’re more likely to stick to your exercise program if it's a fun experience that you want to enjoy on a regular basis.
 Even if you are one of those people who is totally focused on the long-term benefits such as weight loss, six pack abs, or success at a fitness competition -- enjoy the journey!

+Change your perspective and attitude.
 If you focus more on the short-term benefits like enhanced energy for your daily life, or time to focus exclusively on your needs, you’re more likely to view exercise with a positive attitude.
 That positive attitude and the focus on immediate rewards will help you maintain exercise motivation.

 An introductory physics class will teach you that bodies in motion remain in motion.
 Bodies in a sedentary state tend to stay motionless.
 Using this as an analogy -- while it’s difficult to get your body moving in the form of starting a new exercise routine, it becomes easier and easier to maintain that motion as your body begins to crave those wonderful little endorphins that are released during exercise.
+This theory of acquired motivation is based upon the cost of pleasure and the benefits of pain.

 There are no right or wrong answers as long as you’re giving your body effective workouts that blend well with your daily life, maintain your enthusiasm, and help you reach your goals.
 Here are a few exercise motivation tips that may help you keep your edge.